gautam132002/bfs-pacman/README.md

 # Pacman Game with Breadth First Search Algorithm

 This is a simple Pacman game implementation that demonstrates the Breadth First Search (BFS) algorithm.
-The game features a stationary maze with two stationary enemies and two food objects.
+The game features a stationary maze with two stationary enemies and one,two food objects.
 The objective is to use BFS to move the main character (Pacman) towards the food objects without contacting the enemies.

 ## Game Rules